 The survey result, titled “Strengthening University Industry – Linkages in Africa: A Study of Institutional Capacity and Gaps” is published in both hard and soft copies.

-Other publications undertaken Component 3 are:
+Other publications undertaken in Component 3 are:

 - Applied Policy Research on Business Ethics